 In this chapter, various choices for these issues are described.
-We start in section 3.1 with a formal description of the basic Memory-Based Learning algorithm, i.e. a nearest neighbor search.
+We start in section 4.1 with a formal description of the basic Memory-Based Learning algorithm, i.e. a nearest neighbor search.
 We then introduce different similarity metrics, such as Information Gain weighting, which allows us to deal with features of differing importance, and the Modified Value Difference metric, which allows us to make a graded guess of the match between two different symbolic values.
-In section 3.2 and 3.3, we give a description of various optimizations for nearest neighbor search.
-Finally, in section 3.4, we describe the fastest optimization, IGTREE, which replaces the exact nearest neighbor search with a very fast heuristic that exploits the difference in importance between features.
+In section 4.2 and 4.3, we give a description of various optimizations for nearest neighbor search.
+In section 4.4, we describe the fastest optimization, IGTREE, which replaces the exact nearest neighbor search with a very fast heuristic that exploits the difference in importance between features.
+Finally, in section 4.5, we describe the TRIBL algorithm, which is a hybrid between IGTREE and nearest neighbor search.

-3.1 Memory Based Learning
+4.1 Memory Based Learning

 Memory-based learning is founded on the hypothesis that performance in cognitive tasks is based on reasoning on the basis of similarity of new situations to stored representations of earlier experiences, rather than on the application of mental rules abstracted from earlier experiences (as in rule induction and rule-based processing).
-The approach has surfaced in different contexts using a variety of alternative names such as similarity-based, example-based, exemplarbased, analogical, case-based, instance-based, and lazy learning [22, 5, 19, 2, 1].
-Historically, memory-based learning algorithms are descendants of the k-nearest neighbor (henceforth k-NN) algorithm [6, 16, 2].
+The approach has surfaced in different contexts using a variety of alternative names such as similarity-based, example-based, exemplarbased, analogical, case-based, instance-based, and lazy learning [23, 6, 20, 2, 1].
+Historically, memory-based learning algorithms are descendants of the k-nearest neighbor (henceforth k-NN) algorithm [7, 17, 2].

-An MBL system, visualized schematically in Figure 3.1, contains two components: a learning component which is memory-based (from which MBL borrows its name), and a performance component which is similarity-based.
+An MBL system, visualized schematically in Figure 4.1, contains two components: a learning component which is memory-based (from which MBL borrows its name), and a performance component which is similarity-based.